 By planning your spring garden in advance you will extend the growing season.

-Plant a few varieties of bulbs in your flower beds with different bloom times in your garden for lasting spring color.
 By filling your garden with early, mid, and late spring blooming bulbs your spring garden will be a stunning show of color through the entire season without missing a beat.

-Try planting smaller bulbs in front of borders while planting taller flowers towards the back of the border.
+Try planting smaller flower bulbs in front of borders while planting taller flowers towards the back of the border.

 Plan for about five bulbs per square foot.
 Provide an appropriate distance from established plants since bulbs will multiply.